Cleanliness Next To Godliness? 'Clean' Author Suggests It's Time We Reconsider

 That’s why it’s difficult to comprehend why James Hamblin, a medical doctor and staff writer for The Atlantic, hasn’t taken a shower in five years.

 While he certainly washes his hands, he argues that the soap industry created the myth that showering daily is necessary to be "clean."
-It appears to have worked – in 2019 the beauty and personal-care market was worth almost a hundred billion dollars.
+It appears to have worked – in 2019 the beauty and personal care market was worth almost $100 billion.

 We sit down with Hamblin, the author of “Clean: The New Science of Skin,” to understand how marketing has shaped our idea of cleanliness and how our skin is actually a “complex, diverse ecosystem.”